Skip to content

 slice_axis: int = 0,

-color_map: str = 'magma',
+colormap: str = 'magma',

-value_min: float = None,
+min_value: float = None,

-value_max: float = None,
+max_value: float = None,

 image_height: int = 3,